AliakseiHryhoryeu/react-apps/README.md

-## React Slider
+## React Sliders
-### In this project i develop responsive Slider using ReactJS, in this project i use:
+### In this project i develop 3 responsive Slider using ReactJS, in this project i use:
  + TypeScript
+ + ReactJS
  + SCSS
  + Webpack